Over the past 3 years, I have treated hundreds of women with the MTHFR gene mutation and hormonal imbalance. These are a few of my observations.

-- Methionine is an amino acid which we get from protein, so those with inadequate protein intake will be low in methionine.
+- Methionine is an amino acids which we get from protein, so those with inadequate protein intake will be low in methionine.

-- Zinc deficiency – those with inadequate zinc intake in their diet or those who eat a lot of high oxalate foods, which bind to zinc, may have a deficiency in zinc.
+- Zinc deficiency – those with inadequate zinc intake in their diet or those who eat a lot of high oxalate foods, which bind to zinc may have a deficiency in zinc.
 People with untreated pyrroles will also have low zinc.

-- Those with high homocysteine which can often be caused by the MTHFR gene mutation, particularly those homozygous C677T, or having insufficient B12, zinc or B6.
-What happens here is that homocysteine gets trapped, as it needs these nutrients to recycle it to make SAMe.
+- Those with high homocysteine which can often be caused by the MTHFR gene mutation, or having insufficient B12, zinc or B6.
+What happens here is that homocysteine gets trapped, as it needs these nutrients to recycle it to make SAM.

 Correcting methylation and supporting oestrogen detoxification pathways can give immense relief to women suffering form hormonal imbalances.